Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick1

 Mary Williamina George was the daughter of William George.1 She married William George Bradley Craven, 5th Earl of Craven, son of William George Robert Craven, 4th Earl of Craven and Cornelia Martin, on 14 October 1916.1 She died in 1974.1

 From 14 October 1916, her married name became Craven.
-As a result of her marriage, Mary Williamina George was styled as Countess of Craven on 9 July 1921.
+After her marriage, Mary Williamina George was styled as Countess of Craven on 9 July 1921.

 Child of Mary Williamina George and William George Bradley Craven, 5th Earl of Craven